superdudeneel/Stock-price-prediction/README.md

 - Incorporate more technical indicators like RSI, MACD.
 - Tune hyperparameters for better accuracy.

-## License
+## Note for the users
-This project is open-source under the MIT License.
+-You can use other datasets also for other stocks -This is for predicting the movement of the reliance stock price only

 ![Stock Price Prediction](myplot.png)